 At Shore United Bank, we offer a variety of checking and savings accounts so you can select the account that works best for you.
 Use these links to view our account options:

 If you open a checking account, you will typically receive a book of checks.
 These can be used to pay bills, pay friends and family, and make purchases at some merchants.
 When writing a check, you are not required to write in cursive, but it is very important to write legibly.
 To write a check, follow these steps:

 - Print the date that you are writing the check in the date field.

-- Print the legal name of the person or business that you are writing the check to on the line next to, “Pay to the Order of.”
+- Print the legal name of the person or business that you are writing in the check to on the line next to, "Pay to the order of".